NicoPinedo/TransactionPurposeClassification/README.md

 # TransactionPurposeClassification
-Script to classify bank transactions by purpose, using Natural Language Processing.
+Classification of bank transactions by purpose, using Natural Language Processing.

+Script separated into three parts; clean, augment and classify.
+Run using run.py